August 8 - 10, 2011

 MODERATOR: Marshall F. Lager, Managing Principal - Third Idea Consulting

-Paul Greenberg, President - The 56 Group & Author, CRM at the Speed of Light R "Ray" Wang, Principal Analyst & CEO - Constellation Research, Inc. CRM Magazine Advisory Board, Forbes Blog Contributor, Harvard Business Review Contributor, Investor in Altimeter Group
+Paul Greenberg, President - The 56 Group & Author, CRM at the Speed of Light R "Ray" Wang, Founder and Principal Analyst - Constellation Research, Inc. CRM Magazine Advisory Board, Harvard Business Press Best Selling Author, Harvard Business Review Contributor, Investor in Altimeter Group Brian Solis, Principal Analyst - Altimeter, a Prophet company

 There is an incredible amount of hype around the need for organizations to have a “social strategy,” but what is this?
 Why is it so important?
 How does it leverage the social interactions going on among customers, brand influencers, strangers, and others in channels the company doesn’t control?
 Who’s done it well?
 Listen to experts explain how you can build a successful social strategy for your company that incorporates culture change, process transformation, and even changes to compensation.
 Come prepared to take notes from this all-star panel!